Seven Myths About MAPT's

 You've been around, you know things happen, so you reserve the right to change the trustee at any time.
 Not only does this keep them honest but it gives you control.
 Your son or daughter may be in charge of the trust – but you are in charge of them.

 While it is true that you can only get income from the trust it does not mean you have no use of the principal.
-Since the house is in the trust, if there is also money in the trust it can be used to pay the household expenses – taxes, insurance, repairs and maintenance.
-Also, you retain the right to make gifts of principal in any amount to any of your children.
+You retain the right to make gifts of principal in any amount to any of your children.
+You may gift it to them and, although they cannot give it back to you, they may spend it on your behalf if they wish to.